dataviscourse/tutorials/lectures/lecture-css.md

 {% include code.html id="css_inline" file="css_inline.html" code="" %}

 It’s a bad idea to do this in HTML that you write manually: you’re mixing content with presentation, and making it hard to reuse the declarations.
-But later on we will be writing code to generate elements in the DOM for us, and in that case, this will be a very common and good thing to do.
-In this latter situation, it’s a good thing to do because the reusability will be represented in our Javascript source code.
+But later on we will be writing code to generate elements in the DOM for us, and in that case, this will be a very common and good thing to do, because in that case reusability will be achieved in our Javascript source code.